aoberoi/opentok-titanium/documentation/session.md

 ### publish(_props_)

 Begin publishing video data from the device's camera to the Session.
+When the publisher begins streaming data, the Session dispatches a ["streamCreated"](#streamcreated) event.
+You can compare the [connection.connectionId](connection.md#connectionid) property of the Session object with the stream.connection.connectionId property of the "streamCreated" event object.
+If they match, the stream is published from your own connection.

+Note that multiple publishers are not supported.

 Parameters:
 *  _props_ (Dictionary) _optional_: